 Marketers, you have a tough job to do.
-You have to be edgy enough to stand out in a crowded market and attract attention — but not , attracting the wrong kind of attention.
+You have to be edgy enough to stand out in a crowded market and attract attention — but not so edgy you embarrass yourself, attracting the wrong kind of attention.

-And , there is no, “Quick, take it down before someone notices!”
+And if you screw up, there is no, “Quick, take it down before someone notices!”
 Not only has someone noticed, they’ve likely shared the photo or screenshot on Twitter, posted it to Facebook, and submitted it to Reddit.
 All you can do is pray you haven’t inspired a trending hashtag, and hope customers have short memories.

 So, how do you push the envelope, without pushing it so far that your PR team gets called in for emergency damage control?
 It can feel like an impossible balance to achieve.
 Creativity alone doesn't cut it, you have to be smart — and you have to have the right process in place to protect yourself and your brand from any embarrassing gaffes.